AdobeDocs/app-builder/events.md

 ### Stay Informed!

-**Exploring Project Firefly** is a regular series for customers actively using Project Firefly who would like to learn the latest from the product team as well as ask questions.
+**Exploring Project Firefly** is a livestream show for customers & partners to learn about new features and capabilities as well as hear from other customers and partners about their journey.

-Session are divided into two halves, starting with a 15-20 minute presentation, sample use cases, technology exploration.
-The remaining time is available for attendees to ask questions or provide ideas for future topics they would like us to cover.
+Each show is begins with a presentation, sample use case or demo and then we take questions from the audience.
+We always welcome questions about anything Firefly related or requests for future topics.

 #### Upcoming Events